AGProjects/sylkrtc.js/API.md

 Scale the given local video track by a given divider.
 Currently this function will not work, since browser support is lacking.

+#### Conference.configureRoom(participants, cb=null)

+Configure the room. `Participants` is a list with the publisher session ids of the new active participants.
+The active participants will get more bandwidth and the other participants will get a limited bandwidth.
+On success the *roomConfigured* event is emitted.

+The `cb` argument is a callback which will be called on an error with error as argument.

 #### Conference.participants

 Getter property which returns an array of `Participant` objects in the conference.

+#### Conference.activeParticipants

+Getter property for the Active Participants which returns an array of `Participant` objects in the conference.

 #### Conference.account